IRR Calculator – Find the Internal Rate of Return

 How can this be?
 How can a project that has $1,000 more in cash inflows and an additional three years of cash inflows have a lower IRR?

-There are several reasons why.
+There are several reasons for this.
 The first two involve the time value of money, whereas the third reason calculates the payback period.
 For a refresher on the time value of money, see our time value of money calculator.

-First, the cash flows at the beginning are larger for Project A than for Project B. Since the time value of money states that cash earned now has more value than cash earned at a future date, we would prefer the project that has higher cash flows sooner.
+First, the cash flows at the beginning are larger for Project A than for Project B. Since the time value of money states that cash earned now has more value than cash earned in the future, we would prefer the project that has higher cash flows sooner.

 So now after year 1, the business can reinvest the $6,000 if the company goes with Project A. If the company chose Project B, it would only have $3,200 to reinvest.
 After year 2, these numbers are $10,000 and $6,000 for Project A and Project B, respectively.